 After long days at school followed by late-night basketball practice, it can be challenging to keep your youth athlete motivated, especially when you’re months out from your first game.
-Here are seven helpful tips to stay hungry for excellence all season long.
+Here are seven helpful tips to stay hungry for excellence all season long and provide basketball motivation.

 MOTIVATIONAL BASKETBALL QUOTES

 Share the advice of experts when they stress the importance of practice.
 The professionals are professionals for a reason.
 Save quotes from your favorite all-stars who have achieved success and take their advice.
-Here’s a quote from Michael Jordan to hammer home preparation for a game:
+Here’s a quote from Michael Jordan to hammer home preparation for a game if you're looking for basketball motivation:

 “I’ve always believed that if you put in the work, the results will come.
 I don’t do things half-heartedly.
 Because I know if I do, then I can expect half-hearted results.”